ColinaLozito/prime-number/README.md

 2. run `npm install` to install the node dependencies
 3. run `npm start` to launch the app (http://localhost:3000)

+## Features that could be implemented

+- Search bar for the table
+- Sort by Number or times used
+- Display only prime numbers in the table
+- Display a message when the number has been entered X times

 ## Screens

 ![screen 1](https://user-images.githubusercontent.com/18740032/106064590-6820c280-60fa-11eb-97ac-610b14d45eb1.PNG)